 Check your Apple Music subscription

 Still not working?
 Then it’s time to dig a little deeper.
 Has your Apple Music subscription run out, perhaps?
 With all the subscriptions people have these days, it can be easy to overlook renewing something.
 We have done an article on canceling your Apple Music subscription.
-You can do the same method to see if your subscription is still active.
-If it isn’t, you can renew it with a couple of clicks.
+You can use the same procedure to see if your subscription is active.
+You can renew it with a couple of clicks if it isn’t.